 BookStack is packed with features which primary focuses on writing/ editing content and organizing pages in hierarchical order.

 It offers an optional markdown editor instead of WYSIWYG built-in integrated one.
 Moreover, It supports dozens of languages however, there is nothing about RTL language support mentioned in the doc.

 BookStack has a full-text search functionality, image manager, book sorting option, and offers a profile page for authors.

 Besides the default email/ password and social login options, BookStack offers multiple authentication options which are required in enterprise workflow like GitHub, Slack, AuzreAD, Okta, and LDAP.

 Compared to other projects in this list, it's important to mention that BookStack not flexible or modular to be used in other than it's primary intended use.

-Git is version control system for tracking changes in code.
-Some technical writers and software developers have find away utilized GitHub/ GitLab for writing documents, articles and books.
+Git is a version control system for tracking changes in code.
+Some technical writers and software developers have found away to utilize GitHub/ GitLab for writing documents, articles, and books.

 Besides its version control capabilities, Git eases collaboration between developers while working on the same project.

 However, it's not easy to use for non-technical users.
 So here we have GitBook.